I’ve not always been what most in this world would call successful.

 By the standards of many, I’m still probably not counted as successful.
 Though what I have been is consistent in ministry.
-With nearly twenty-five years of experience, I’ve learned a whole about myself and my ministry perspective continues to improve.
+I’ve learned a whole about myself and my ministry perspective continues to improve since I began in 1994.

 The older I get, the more I’m comfortable with being me.
 I like being who I am and who God created me to be in this world.
 I am not ashamed to be me, especially when I am able to shine best for the cause of Christ.